rehmatt/java-http-server/README.md

 which provides a non-blocking server solution.
 The server is started on localhost:8080 by default and listens to incoming requests.
 After the request is accepted the requests is read.
 The request is handled within two specific controller classes.
+The response is written back to the client socket channel.

 ### FileController